Open daily from 9.30am until 8pm.

-At The Real Mary King’s Close, we are passionate about sustainability, and we strive to do the right thing for the environment, our communities, our guests and our team.
-We have taken many actions to reduce our carbon footprint and encourage the protection of Scotland’s heritage.
+This is Our Green Story at The Real Mary King’s Close.
+We are passionate about sustainability.
+We strive to do the right thing for the environment, our communities, our guests and our team.
+Therefore, we have taken many actions to reduce our carbon footprint and encourage the protection of Scotland’s heritage.

 We encourage our team members and visitors to use eco-friendly means of transport.
 Being part of the Cycle to Work scheme, as a company, we are adding to our ongoing commitment to the environment by providing cycles and safety equipment to team members as a tax-free benefit for up to a value of £750.
 We have invested in an undercover bike bay in the quadrant.